TKMM-Team/Tkmm-Wiki/wwwroot/downloads/index.md

 > <br>

 > [!NOTE]
 > For Steam Decks, TKMM is available as a Flatpak.
-This can also be tested on other devices for which the pre-compiled build may not work (though only x64 is available).
+This can also be tested on other devices or distros for which the pre-compiled build may not work (though only x64 is available).

 The Flatpak installation is done by running the following commands in a terminal: